 How popular is the baby name Lisette in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Lisette and check out all the blog posts that mention the name Lisette.
+Plus, check out all the blog posts that mention the name Lisette.

 A reader named Jennifer would like some name suggestions for her baby girl, due in August.
 The baby will have three older siblings: Theo, Adrian and Nora Juliet.